block-core/blockcore/Documentation/proof-of-stake.md

 The output hash of the above is called the Kernel.

 The Target:
-The target is the number of which a kernel hash needs to be bellow in order to be considered valid.
+The target is the number of which a kernel hash needs to be below in order to be considered valid.
 In order to give a better chance to bigger outputs (a UTXO with more coins) The target is pushed up by a factor to the number of coins a UTXO has, This is called the weighted target, it means the target of the UTXO is higher the more coins it has, as a result statistically it will find a solution faster.